link-foundation/use-m/README.md

 ## Examples

 You can check out [usage examples source code](https://github.com/link-foundation/use-m/tree/main/examples).
+You can also explore our [tests](https://github.com/link-foundation/use-m/tree/main/tests) to get even more examples.

 ## Questions and issues